sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/disaster_recovery_process.md

 ## GKE cluster zone failover

-> IMPORTANT: this does not test GKE api server zone failover as it's already HA with 3 replica across multiple zones managed by GCP.
+> [!IMPORTANT] this does not test GKE api server zone failover as it's already HA with 3 replica across multiple zones managed by GCP.

 - export environment variables